-14.5.7 Dependents tab
+15.5.7 Dependents tab

-The Dependents tab shows all the Scheduling Entities that are dependent upon the selected Scheduling Entity.
-This is the reverse view of the Dependencies tab as the dependent jobs are displayed here and not the required jobs.
+The "Dependents" tab shows all the Scheduling Entities that are dependent upon the selected Scheduling Entity.
+This is the reverse view of the "Dependencies" tab, as the dependent jobs are now displayed and not the required jobs.
+The tab looks like this: